cgrates/cgrates/docs/rals.rst

 Action
 ------

-Actions are routines executed on demand (ie. by one of the three subsystems: :ref:`SchedulerS`, :ref:`ThresholdS` or :ref:`ActionTriggers`) or called by API by external scripts.
+Actions are routines executed on demand (ie. by one of the three subsystems: :ref:`SchedulerS`, :ref:`ThresholdS` or :ref:`ActionTriggers <ActionTrigger>`) or called by API by external scripts.

 An *Action has the following parameters: